Pennacook: Subsistence

 The major and permanent Pennacook towns and villages were built along the major rivers, and many were on the east side of the Merrimack, ostensibly for protection from the west.
 Life revolved around the seasons, and spring would begin with women collecting maple sap to make maple sugar.
 Men would return to hunting grounds and burn their grounds to turn over nutrients in the soils for later cultivation.
-In late spring the rivers and creeks would swell as the great fish like salmon and shad made their way up the Merrimack.
+In late spring fish like salmon and shad entered rivers and creeks as they made their way up the Merrimack.
 Many Pennacook villages were built just above natural waterfalls that trapped fish and made it easier to catch them in the late spring.
 Fiddlehead season would be followed by others still known today, like blueberry and raspberry seasons.

-During the summers, families would disperse to summer villages and hunting camps.
+During the summers, families dispersed to summer villages and hunting camps.
 Women did most of the work of building and maintaining homes as well as farming.
 Their main crops were varieties of maize/corn and squash, which they planted along rivers and in meadows.
-While they found it difficult to clear the massive old-growth trees, the Pennacook were experts at manipulating beavers to move their dams and ponds up and down creeks and brooks, thereby clearing and opening up land for farms that would be essential to the first Europeans who arrived and found cleared fields ready for cultivation.
-Many of these fields were scattered with the bones of the Pennacook who had recently died of smallpox or other diseases.
-The fall was an important hunting and nut harvesting season (butternuts, hickory nuts, black walnuts, and beech nuts were all tasty, and several southern, fire-resistant species were propagated farther north when possible).
+While they found it difficult to clear the massive old-growth trees, the Pennacook manipulated beavers to move their dams and ponds up and down creeks and brooks, clearing and opening up land for farms that were later used by Europeans as convenient sites for cultivation.
+The fall was an important hunting and nut harvesting season (targeting butternuts, hickory nuts, black walnuts, and beech nuts, and several southern, fire-resistant species were propagated farther north when possible).
 The presence of southern, fire-resistant species of nut trees like hickories and black walnuts in New Hampshire today is thanks to the Pennacook.
 The forests would generally be burned again in the late fall before families returned to the more permanent winter camps to wait out the long winter.
-In addition to being farmers, hunters, and foragers, it is important to remember that the Pennacook and the peoples of the Merrimack River Valley were also long-distance traders, and their major towns of Pennacook and Amoskeag drew people from around the region in the late spring and summers.
-For more, see Michael Caduto's 2004 book, A Time Before New Hampshire and the work of David Stewart-Smith.
+The Pennacook and the peoples of the Merrimack River Valley were also long-distance traders, and their major towns of Pennacook and Amoskeag drew people from around the region in the late spring and summers.